ssurucu/SWE544_2015Fall_Project2/README.md

 9) Commit:05c0bdf 12/01/2016 - Client side now has two threads for incoming-outgoing messages.

-10) Commit:        12/01/2016 - Client side now has two threads for incoming-outgoing messages.
+10) Commit:66a2ffa 12/01/2016 - Client side now has two threads for incoming-outgoing messages.
 (FIX: Wrong file commit)

+11) Commit:        12/01/2016 - Picked number on the server now broadcast to all clients, client can check for Cinko (dummy service).
+Client-Server messaging is succesfully implemented.
+Broadcast and message sendin to a selected client is completed.
+Server side has been redesigned, it now creates a new thread for every client connection.